 - strategically develop and nurture the dialogue with the main stakeholders, including affected populations

 - determine communication modes according to the key stakeholders to reach a determined goal

 - use specialized problem-solving skills competencies to build up, follow up and evaluate a proper communication/advocacy strategy in humanitarian action

 Learning outcomes in terms of analytical competencies - Ability to

-- master collaboration modes between media and the humanitarian world for the benefit of the assisted populations
+- master collaboration techniques between media and the humanitarian world for the benefit of the assisted populations

-- master various communication techniques according to various stakeholders (public opinion, beneficiaries, media, political or traditional leaders)
+- master various communication approaches according to various stakeholders (public opinion, beneficiaries, media, political or traditional leaders)

 - critically review communication strategies and objectives of various stakeholders

 - choose the appropriate activities and tools to advocate for a humanitarian goal

 7 intensive weeks (around 300 hours) of individual work including